CognitiveScale/cortex-fabric-examples/online-prediction/README.md

        cortex models publish <model-name> --project <PROJECT_NAME>

+Note:
+> In case the model.pickle is updated we need to invoke `/init` endpoint to reflect the new model or, restart the skill.

 #### Steps to build and deploy

 Set environment variables `DOCKER_PREGISTRY_URL` (like <docker-registry-url>/<namespace-org>) and `PROJECT_NAME` (Cortex Project Name), and use build scripts to build and deploy.